Resident Leadership Grants (RLG)

-Recipients will receive up to $500.00 to help defray the costs associated with attending the AAO-HNS/F Annual Meeting & OTO EXPO℠ or $350 to attend the AAO-HNSF Leadership Forum & BOG Spring Meeting.
+Recipients will receive $500.00 to help defray the costs associated with attending the AAO-HNS/F Annual Meeting & OTO Experience or $350 to attend the AAO-HNSF Leadership Forum & BOG Spring Meeting.
 All applicants must be nominated by their training program director and/or program coordinator.
-There is no limit to the number of applicants training program directors and/or program coordinators can nominate but individual training programs can only be awarded a maximum of two (2) grants.
-Grants will be awarded in conjunction with residents level of participation in Academy programs (see selection criteria below).
+There is no limit to the number of applicants training program directors and/or program coordinators can nominate, but individual training programs can only be awarded a maximum of two (2) grants.
+Grants will be awarded in conjunction with residents' level of participation in Academy programs (see selection criteria below).

 Resident Leadership Grant Requirements

-In order to be considered all applicants must be current resident or fellows-in-training members of the AAO-HNS and attending a residency program and/or fellowship based in the U.S. or Canada.
+To be considered, all applicants must be current resident or fellows-in-training members of the AAO-HNS and attending a residency program and/or fellowship based in the U.S. or Canada.

-Grant stipulations require all awardees attend the conference and must attend the Section for Residents and Fellows-in-Training General Assembly in its entirety.
-Grant recipients should also stay within the reserved housing block.
-Information will be provided to grant awardees regarding the afforable hotel housing blocks.
+Grant stipulations require all awardees to attend the designated meeting and must attend the Section for Residents and Fellows-in-Training General Assembly in its entirety.
+Grant recipients are encouraged to stay within the reserved housing block.
+Information will be provided to grant awardees regarding the affordable hotel housing blocks.